hanxiaomax/Learncpp_CN/docs/11-9-Pointer-arithmetic-and-array-indexing.md

 }
 ```

-COPY

-Note that when performing indirection through the result of pointer arithmetic, parenthesis are necessary to ensure the operator precedence is correct, since operator * has higher precedence than operator +.
+注意，在进行Note that when performing indirection through the result of pointer arithmetic, parenthesis are necessary to ensure the operator precedence is correct, since operator * has higher precedence than operator +.

 On the author’s machine, this printed: